rashevskyv/dbi/README_ENG.md

 * **HASH MISMATCH** — most often, this is NOT an error, the game was converted from a cartridge (then everything is fine), sometimes there are problems with file integrity, re-download/re-hash it, data transfer via USB cable/port/during installation between PC and Switch.
 If the game does not launch or launches with an error, try to reinstall it again, check or replace the USB cable/microSD/change USB port.
 * **[DELTA SKIPPED]** — this is NOT an error, but a notification that unnecessary fragments in the update file were skipped if they were in it, as it should have been.
-* No tickets found» / «Тикеты не найдены — this is NOT an error, it does not affect the game's functionality, but informs that the game is without tickets.
+* **No tickets found** — this is NOT an error, it does not affect the game's functionality, but informs that the game is without tickets.
 It may be a dump from a .XCI cartridge or converted to Standard Crypto.
-*** Application uses AddonContent titleId**, **Application uses Update titleId** — this is NOT an error, usually indicating a homebrew game in .NSP, created not to standard, for example, when AddonContent flag (DLC) was added to the Application title (main game, v0).
+* **Application uses AddonContent titleId**, **Application uses Update titleId** — this is NOT an error, usually indicating a homebrew game in .NSP, created not to standard, for example, when AddonContent flag (DLC) was added to the Application title (main game, v0).
 If such a game launches and works, then everything is fine.
 * **This application base is not stand alone.
 Make sure you installed update** - when installing new Sparse Storage games — this is NOT an error, do not forget, in addition to the game's base file, to also install an update to it before launching.